syncfusion-content/javascript-docs/js/Spreadsheet/Selection.md

 ---
 # Selection

-Selection functionality enables to select, cell or range of cells to manipulate data on it.
+Selection functionality enables selection of cells or range of cells to manipulate data.
 Selection can be done through Mouse, Touch or Keyboard interaction.
 To enable selection, set [`allowSelection`](http://help.syncfusion.com/js/api/ejspreadsheet#members:allowselection "allowSelection") as true.

 ## Selection modes

-Selection can be performed as single or range.
+The mode of selection can be single or range selection.
 The default selection mode can be set using [`selectionUnit`](http://help.syncfusion.com/js/api/ejspreadsheet#members:selectionsettings-selectionunit "selectionUnit") in [`selectionSettings`](http://help.syncfusion.com/js/api/ejspreadsheet#members:selectionsettings "selectionSettings").
 The two types of selection mode are as follows

 * Single - ej.Spreadsheet.SelectionUnit.Single